-No entity or person other than the University is, or shall be, in any way liable or responsible for any payments to be made under the Loan Agreement, the Indenture, or the Series Four-A1 Bonds or the other obligations of the University.
-Accordingly, for payment of principal and interest on the Series Four-A1 Bonds, holders of the Series Four-A1 Bonds must look solely to the University's ability to make Loan Repayments.
+No entity or person other than the University is, or shall be, in any way liable or responsible for any payments to be made under the Loan Agreement, the Indenture, or the Series Four-A2 Bonds or the other obligations of the University.
+Accordingly, for payment of principal, interest, and premium, if any, and Purchase Price on the Series Four-A2 Bonds, holders of the Series Four-A2 Bonds must look solely to the University's ability to make Loan Repayments and to pay the Purchase Price for unremarketed Series Four-A2 Bonds under the Loan Agreement.